 Respect for Property and Theft

 Members of the Ohio Valley University community should demonstrate proper respect for the personal space and property of others.Entering the personal space (i.e., residence hall room, car) of another person without his/her permission is a violation of this policy.
-Additionally, taking the personal property of another is a violation of this policy and will result disciplinary responses.
+Additionally, taking the personal property of another is a violation of this policy.

 Explosives and Weapons